Caroline Street Timeline

 27 January 1996: Seventeenth annual winter progressive dinner.
 Hosts were Myers/Seifert (1512), Newman (1511), Busch (1520), and Pembroke (1523).

 4 May 1996: Association members landscape park, planting over 1,000 new plants provided by the US Park Service.
+The Caroline Street Block Association contributed $400 to the cost.
+Planting plan for our park.
 Summer watering roster started.

 May 1996: U Street Fire Station (Engine Company 9) closure proposed.
 Caroline and other groups protest, successfully.